Common SAP Licensing Pitfalls and How to Avoid Them

 - External systems (e.g., a customer or supplier system) that query SAP via an interface.

-Ignoring or underestimating indirect access is a major licensing pitfall, as several companies learned the hard way.
 SAP requires licenses for indirect usage; historically, this meant that if 1,000 customers accessed SAP data through a non-SAP portal, they might all need to be covered by named user licenses, even if they never directly used SAP.
 This came as a shock to many customers.

 The most famous example is the SAP v.
-Diageo case in 2017, where a UK court ruled that Diageo’s customers and sales reps, who accessed SAP data via Salesforce interfaces, required SAP-named user licenses.
-SAP sought over £54 million in fees for this indirect use.
-That case sent a clear message to SAP customers about the financial stakes of unlicensed indirect access.
+Diageo case in 2017, in which a UK court ruled that Diageo’s customers and sales representatives, who accessed SAP data via Salesforce interfaces, were required to hold SAP-named user licenses.

-In recent years, SAP introduced the Digital Access licensing model to address indirect use in a more outcome-based way (charging for documents created rather than per user).
 However, adopting Digital Access is optional and needs to be negotiated – it’s not automatic relief.
-Many organizations still operate under traditional terms where indirect use counts as named user consumption.
+Many organizations still operate under traditional terms, where indirect use is counted as named user consumption.

 Therefore, overlooking indirect access points – for example, failing to license a middleware that feeds data into SAP or ignoring that data from SAP is exposed to thousands of external users – can lead to compliance issues and surprise bills.